-At PNC, your account and data security are important to us.
+Your account and data security are important to us.
 We want to make it easy for you to safely bank online.
-Knowledge is the best attack deterrent, so check out our cyber security tips.
+Since knowledge is the best attack deterrent, we offer online safety tips.

 The emails and texts you receive may look official, but they could be fake.
-Never click on a link or attachment or respond with personal information -- credit card numbers, Social Security numbers, or other banking details.
-Instead, contact the company directly or visit online by typing the company web address into your Internet browser.
-PNC will never ask you to share your user ID or online banking password via email or text.
-If you suspect that you’ve received a fraudulent email that appears to be from PNC, forward the message to PNC at email@example.com.
-If you responded to a fraudulent text or email or disclosed personal information, immediately go to another (ideally) computer/device and change your password.
+Avoid clicking on links or attachments or responding with personal information — credit card numbers, Social Security numbers, or other banking details.
+Instead, contact the company directly or visit online by typing the company web address into your internet browser.
+If you suspect that you’ve received a fraudulent email or text that appears to be from PNC, forward the message to PNC at email@example.com.
+If you responded or disclosed personal information, immediately go to another computer/device and change your password.
 Then contact PNC Bank’s Online Banking Team at 1-800-762-2035 option 3.

 Personal information shared on social networking sites like Facebook, Twitter, and LinkedIn can be used by criminals to commit fraud.
 Never post key information, such as where you bank, how you invest your money, physical addresses, emails, mobile phone numbers, account numbers, or passwords.
+Avoid sharing information about young children, such as birthdays, since fraudsters can use that information to steal the child’s identity.
 Don’t accept invitations or friend requests from people you don’t know.

 The Wi-Fi available at many public locations may not be secure.
 Be cautious about the sites you visit and the information you release.
 Never do your online banking from an unsecure Internet connection.

-PCs, laptops, smart phones, tablets, and other web-enabled devices need the most current security software, web browser, and operating system.
-Also, Microsoft, Apple, and other tech support companies will never call you to “fix” your computer.
-If you receive a call like this, report it to the Federal Trade Commission, www.ftc.gov or 1-888-382-1222.
+PCs, laptops, smartphones, tablets, and other web-enabled devices need the most current security software, web browser, and operating system.
+Also, Microsoft, Apple, and other tech support companies are unlikely to call you to “fix” your computer.
+If you receive a call like this, report it to the Federal Trade Commission, www.ftc.gov or 877-FTC-HELP (877-382-4357).
 Consider using a dedicated computer for banking versus other day-to-day functions to lessen the chance of a computer infection leading to theft.
 When traveling, keep your computer/devices under your control at all times.
 Do not leave equipment in the trunk of your car or unattended in public areas.